This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Therein lays the rub.
 There is a ton of water in the world.
 It just needs to be made drinkable.
 Safely.

-The water crisis has been highlighted with the water issues in Flint, Michigan.
+The water crisis was initially highlighted with the water issues in Flint, Michigan.
 The city changed its water source and eventually had problems with lead contamination.
 Thousands of children were exposed to dangerous levels of lead in their drinking water.
 Thirteen former and current local and state officials have been criminally charged in this crisis.

 The issue is that the problem isn’t just limited to Flint.
 According to USA Today almost 2,000 other water systems located in every state have shown excess levels of lead contamination over the past four years.
 4) Let’s just hope that this is not The New Normal.

 Another issue is the drought.
 Take a look at California, the country’s most populated state with almost 39 million people.
-According to the U.S. Drought Monitor over 62% of California remains in severe to exceptional drought conditions.
-This drought has been running for five years now.
-5)
+According to the Los Angeles Times they have experience the driest 22-year period in more than 1,200 years.

 Investing in water can be a challenge.
 Although water is a commodity, there is no market to trade water like there is for oil, gold or cotton.
 Additionally, unless you have water rights, you don’t own the water.
 The three largest water utilities in the U.S. are American Water Works (AWK), Aqua America (WTR) and American States Water (AWR).
-Locally in Connecticut there is Connecticut Water Service (CTWS).
 Water companies of course are utilities.
 As such they have their own share of opportunities and issues.
 Generally utilities are more popular with investors looking for income via the dividends they pay.
 The challenges of course are several fold.
 First, as was mentioned above, the infrastructure is very dated.
 This will require additional capital investment.
 And utilities tend to be a capital-intensive business.
 To fund this capital, utilities frequently borrow money.
-After a very long period of near zero interest rates, we see Why The Fed Got Off its Assets and Raised Interest Rates.
-The increase in the borrowing costs will affect the utilities bottom line.
+After a very long period of near zero interest rates, interest rates have increased.
+The increase in the borrowing costs may affect the utilities bottom line.
 Additionally for utilities, at least some portion of their business is regulated.
 This regulation can be for rates charged and services rendered.